BayNode/baynode.github.com/_posts/2012-06-07-your-filename.md

 *   Green
 *   Blue

 It's just mind-blowingly awesome.
-I apologize, and I wish I was more articulate, but it's hard to be articulate when your mind's blownÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂ¢ÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂbut in a very good way.
+I apologize, and I wish I was more articulate, but it's hard to be articulate when your mind's blown but in a very good way.

 1. Bird
 2. McHale